revolunet/node-sellsy/README.md

 ### Browser usage

-Sellsy API doesnt provide CORS access so here's a drop-in proxy you can deploy on your own to use `node-bookeo` on the client : [revolunet/sellsy-proxy](http://github.com/revolunet/sellsy-proxy).
+Sellsy API doesnt provide CORS access so here's a drop-in proxy you can deploy on your own to use `node-sellsy` on the client : [revolunet/sellsy-proxy](http://github.com/revolunet/sellsy-proxy).

 Then, define the endPoint when creating your `Sellsy` instance :